MiczFlor/RPi-Jukebox-RFID/documentation/content/developers/development-environment.md

 The jukebox also runs on any Linux machine.
 The Raspberry Pi specific stuff will not work of course.
 That is no issue depending our your development area.
 USB RFID Readers, however, will work.
-You may setup a Python virtual environment or a conda virtual environment.
 You will have to install and configure [MPD (Music Player Daemon)](https://www.musicpd.org/).